dan1229/flutter_api_services/README.md

 stability and reduce boilerplate.
 Declare a hardened and efficient API in as little as one simple declaration.

+### Classes Available
+TODO
+- Django Auth Service
+  - a
+- Django Create Service
+  - a
+- Django Results Service
+  - a
+- API Helpers
+  - a
+- HTTP Client

 ## Getting started

 This package **is not** on pub.dev so to use the package declare it like so in your `pubspec.yaml`